-In view of massive dislocations on the labor market, which were already announced last year but won’t take full effect until 2022, the problem of employee retention is at the top of every company’s to-do list: On the one hand, after two years of the pandemic, many people are eager to change jobs; on the other hand, most baby boomers will retire by 2030 and far fewer workers will be moving into the labor market.
+In view of massive dislocations on the labor market, the problem of employee retention is at the top of every company’s to-do list: On the one hand, many people are eager to change jobs; on the other hand, most baby boomers will retire by 2030 and far fewer workers will be moving into the labor market.

 The quits rate for US workers is the highest it’s been in decades.
 Baby boomers are leading the exodus, as 3.2 million more of them retired in the third quarter of 2020 than did in the same quarter of 2019.SHRM